 “The Interview Thingy” – VIDEO CV

 In this video, Alex structures her CV more like a job interview, portraying both herself and an “interviewer” who asks her questions about her experience.
-She incorporates voiceover, animation, and photos but manages to make a simple, entertaining, and informative resume video.
+She uses voiceovers, animation, and photos in complex ways, yet the results are simple, entertaining, and informative.

 Short Video Resume by Saji Nair

-In a 90-second video, job-seeker Saji Nair presents herself, her experience, and her related skills and then sums up why a company should hire her.
-She keeps the video professional with a plain white background and good lighting.
+In a 90-second video, job-seeker Saji Nair presents her personality, experience, and relevant skills before explaining why a company should hire her.
+She keeps the video professional with a plain white background and even lighting.

 CV Video - Aurora Puriqi

-Aurora Puriqi’s CV video is engaging and informative, as she gives a full rundown of her prior experiences, complete with images and videos of her old projects.
-She presents her experience as voiceover narration, on her way to an interview, which breaks up the monotony of her just talking about her experiences.
+Aurora Puriqi’s CV video is engaging, informative, and comprehensive.
+She gives a full rundown of her prior experiences and uses images and videos of her old projects.
+She narrates her experience in a voiceover while on her way to an interview, which breaks up the monotony of her just talking about her experiences.

 Motion Graphics – CV